The Foundation works for inclusive finance in Africa

 At the initiative of the Grameen Crédit Agricole Foundation and Crédit Agricole SA, volunteer missions with skills labeled "Solidarity Banker" are offered to employees on behalf of microfinance institutions or "social business" type companies, partners of the Foundation.

 Many Crédit Agricole Group employees volunteer for solidarity projects.
-To support this momentum, the Group launched "CA Solidaires," a program that promotes employee engagement in projects with a positive societal impact.
+To support this momentum, the Group has launched "CA Solidaires," a program that promotes employee engagement in projects with a positive societal impact.
 It is within this framework that a new engagement format is now offered to the Group's employees: Solidarity Leave.
 At the initiative of the Grameen Crédit Agricole Foundation and Crédit Agricole SA, skills-based volunteer missions labeled "Solidarity Banker" are offered to employees on behalf of microfinance institutions or social businesses that are partners of the Foundation.

 This is a unique partnership in the history of Crédit Agricole and the Grameen Crédit Agricole Foundation.
 With "Solidarity Banker," the Group and the Foundation are leveraging their synergies and strengthening their efforts to promote sustainable finance.
 The goal: to leverage the skills of Crédit Agricole Group employees and provide additional support to microfinance institutions and social enterprises supported by the Foundation through pro bono assignments carried out by employees.